hacongithub/AndroidSlidingUpPanel/README.md

 ### Changelog
 * 5.0.0-SNAPSHOT
+  * Removed the ability to specify a gravity, the panel will now always slide up
   * Removed the ability to specify a scrollview in favor of the more generic nested scrolling concept of Android
   * made the panel a little more resistant against race conditions due to size changes during animations
 * 4.1.0